Leading Load Cell Manufacturers

 Torque Transducer

-The term “torque transducer” applies to any load cell or other transducer that measures static and/or dynamic torque.
+The phrase “torque transducer” refers to any load cell or similar device designed to measure both static and dynamic torque.

 Tension Roll Transducer